 The quaint main store pays homage to writers and literature with cosy reading nooks, an intimate atmosphere and a wonderful writer’s study recreated on the upper floor.

 You can feel the love that the store owners and staff have for books, writers and literature in general.
 The store runs poetry readings; book launches; author signings; children’s storytelling and musical events.
-Check their website for current events.
+Check out the current events held at Shakespeare and Company.

 I really recommend going up the tight staircase to the upper floor to see the study re-creation, mini museum and to check out the unique view of the Ile de Cite through the upper window.